-Cleaning, protecting and restoring Stainless steel, brass and chrome
+Cleaning, protecting and restoring marine stainless steel, brass and chrome

 Brass, chrome, stainless steel and other metals can be cared for on a boat if you follow a few simple rules: